Sign In

 • Animation (production office)

-WHAT ARE THE RESPONSIBILITIES OF the office PA?
+WHAT ARE THE RESPONSIBILITIES OF the production RUNNER?

-Rest assured you will be busy in this job, especially if all the departments have been scattered around the surrounding area.
-Some of the responsibilities of the office PA will be:
+Rest assured you will indeed be running in this job, especially if all the departments have been scattered around the surrounding area.
+Some of the responsibilities of the production runner will be:

 Buying food for the kitchen.

 There will often be a list where members of the office make requests, so when you go out on ‘runs’ make sure to check for any new additions.
-Your kitchen duties can also involve taking out the trash and collecting cups and plates for the dishwasher, or if you’re slumming it, the washing up bowl.
-Make sure the fridges are filled with drinks, and there is milk/cream in the fridge each morning.
-With craft services no longer being the hang-out it once was, production office staff may prefer to remain in their pods, so you need to cater for them.
+Your kitchen duties can also involve taking out the rubbish and collecting cups and plates for the dishwasher, or if you’re slumming it, the washing up bowl.
+Make sure the fridges are filled with drinks, and there is milk in the fridge each morning.

 Office supplies.

-Make sure the paper and toner for the photocopier never run out.
+Make sure the paper and toner for the photocopier never runs out.

 Answering the phone.